fwmechanic/k_edit/docs/musings.md

 code of the text being edited, that knows how to build the associated "project".
 This last is valuable for some (majority?) of programmers, but not for me (and was not a feature I ever considered implementing in K).
-I want as little as possible between me and my toolchain, and I don't want some monolithic tool to take opaque ownership of any more scope than necessary.
+I want as few abstractions as possible between me and my toolchain; I don't want some monolithic tool containing multiple opaque layers of abstractions taking ownership of any more scope than necessary.
+I want to be able to understand it all...

-And I want to be able to understand it all; not have vast bucketloads of complexity aimed at "trying to make the programmers' life easier by hiding things from them".
-This attitude has been a problem for me, when various actors have requested that I "support Eclipse (etc)" for my users.
-IMO it's antithetical (and I foot-dragged, never doing it); programmers worth their salt should be able to independently setup their own preferred development environment.
-Programmers who __don't care about their development environment__ to the extent that they don't care what text editor they use, and rely on a stranger/colleague to provide it all for them, to have imposed (and accept) a strangers' preference, are (I don't have anything good to say, so I won't say any more about it).
+This attitude has been a problem for me, when various actors have requested that I "provide an Eclipse (etc) environment" for "my" users.
+IMO it's antithetical (and I resisted doing it); programmers "worth their salt" should be able to independently setup their own development environment (according to their own preference, as long as the "interface" between their environment and their work product meets uniformity requirements). __Programmers who don't care about their development environment or its customization__ and rely on others to provide same for them, such that they will accept and align with a strangers' preference, are [I don't have anything good to say, so I won't say any more about it].

-Yes, it has been a huge amount of work (a multi-decade, near-lifetime project) to create and maintain K.  Obviously.
-But it's a labor of love, and a long-term investment that has paid off for me.
-And the long term investment has been secured by some major achievements I've made comparatively recently:

-1. Switch to compile for Windows using GCC.
-This was (is still) enabled by the Nuwen MinGW -x64 GCC package which I discovered some years ago (thanks STL!!!).
-Once this was accomplished, it set the stage for
-1. Ability to build K as a Linux ncurses app (on Ubuntu Linux).
-The ability to build K on the two most dominant OS platforms of the day (and with the number of these declining rathe than increasing) means I (or anyone who might choose) will be able to continue to use K for as long as either platform and the GCC implementation of the C++ language continue to be mainstream platforms.

-Does this mean I can "rest on my laurels"?
-Well, the only "laurel" is having K available to me, but: YES.

 ##### Cons